mpgirro/stalla/README.md

-# WIEN
+# WIEN : Podcast Metadata Parser

-An RSS 2.0 feed parser for extracting maximum Podcast metadata on the JVM
+An RSS 2.0 feed parser for extracting Podcast metadata on the JVM.

+WIEN is written in Kotlin.

 ### ⚠️ Early development status warning

 WIEN is at a very early stage and may change entirely.
-You __should not use it in production__.
+You __should not use it in production yet__.

 ## Supported standards